-- 3.1 The total time from first enrolment in a bachelor's degree programme until the completion of all requirements must not normally exceed six years in the case of a degree requiring a minimum of 360 points, or eight years in the case of a degree requiring a minimum of 480 points. - 3.2 The total time from first enrolment in a conjoint programme until the completion of all requirements shall be stated in the programme regulations. - 3.3 The requirements of both component degrees must be satisfied before the two degrees can be conferred upon the student.
+- 3.1 The total time from first enrolment in a bachelor's degree programme until the completion of all requirements must not normally exceed six years in the case of a degree requiring a minimum of 360 points, or eight years in the case of a degree requiring a minimum of 480 points. - 3.2 The total time from first enrolment in a conjoint programme until the completion of all requirements must not normally exceed eight years. - 3.3 The requirements of both component degrees in a conjoint programme must be satisfied before the two degrees can be conferred upon the student.